 Gluteal tendinopathy pain may also worsen when you:

-- Walk up hills (more than walking on flat terrain)
+- Walk up or down hills (more than walking on flat terrain)

 - Climb stairs